alanh90/BicameralAGI/README.md

   </tr>
 </table>

 My lifelong fascination with human-like AI, as portrayed in works like Bicentennial Man, Tron, A.I.
 Artificial Intelligence, Westworld, and Star Trek, drives this project.
-I believe we're at a point where these visions of AI are within reach.
+I believe we're at a point where these visions of AI are now within reach.
+We should soon see these characters come to life within the next 3 years.
 <a name="mutualism-section"></a>
 ### 2. Mutualism-Inspired AI Alignment